ETHZ-INS/DLCAnalyzer/README.md

 TrackingAll <- RunPipeline(files,input_folder,FUN = pipeline)
 ```

-Again, we can create a report for all files using the following command (here we only show the first 6 columns)
+Again, we can create a report for all files using the following command (here we only show the first 6 columns):

 ```r